-Even with a vast amount of nursing education and years of experience as a Nurse Practitioner, Mara Langevin cannot understate the importance of proper training to be an AOA/Medical Director in a medical aesthetics practice.
+Even with a vast amount of nursing education and years of experience as a Nurse Practitioner, Mara Langevin cannot understate the importance of proper training to be an Authorized Prescriber (or Medical Director) in an aesthetics practice.

 “It’s crucial to be well informed on all expectations and well versed on the responsibilities everyone has in a collaborative working relationship in medical aesthetics.”

 Mara partners with Jacklyn Sudetic at Distinct Medical Aesthetics, a professional clinic they co-founded and opened in Oakville earlier this year.

 As an RN, Jacklyn needs an order to administer Botox (neurotoxins), dermal fillers, Instalift, Deoxycholic Acid, PRP and so on.

 That’s where Mara comes in as a clinical injector and Authorized Prescriber.
 Regulations stipulate that the AP has to be available for consultation, but not necessarily onsite.
 Jacklyn considers the fact she and Mara work together as an advantage for her and her patients.

 “Mara and I are both integrated into the practice,” says Jacklyn, who is also a THMA Consulting expert clinical trainer.
 “Together we can establish relationships with patients and come up with great treatments plan.
 That collaboration is essential!”

 Mara has been a nurse for almost 20 years and a Nurse Practitioner since graduating from the University of Toronto with a Masters in Nursing and Nurse Practitioner designation in 2008.